nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

    Weight of CRC ERROR.
    Fixed point value with 1/100 scaling.
 * ``ble_block_threshold``
-   Threshold relative to the average rating for blocking Bluetoooth LE channels.
+   Threshold relative to the average rating for blocking Bluetooth LE channels.
    Fixed point value with 1/100 scaling.
 * ``eval_max_count``
    Maximum number of blocked channels that can be evaluated.